and private instruction

 You pick the skill you'd like to work on

-Are you having trouble centering?
+For potters who are already familiar with the basics of throwing: Are you having trouble centering larger amounts of clay?
 Maybe you'd like to throw pots with thinner walls?
-Want to learn tricks for throwing plates?
-Improve your handle-making?
-Take a lesson specific to throwing on a manual kick-wheel?
+Want to learn how to measure pots for lids that fit?
+Or perhaps you've just bought your first kiln and would like time with a seasoned potter to learn how to program and run it, safely and with confidence.
 This by-the-hour option allows you to pick the skill that you would like to focus on, without the commitment of keeping work and needing to return.
-We will only book the time needed to go over what you want to practice. $60/hr
+We will only book the time needed to go over what you want to practice.
+Graduates of my 9-hour course receive a discount: $50/hr

 Virtual Live-Help Sessions